I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-issuequery.md

 <p> </p>

 ## -remarks
 <p> The user-mode display driver should set a fence value and store the fence value in the driver's private query structure.
 The user-mode display driver implements the query by using a fence.
 If the <i>IssueQuery</i> function is called on a query again before a previous query issue completes, the driver should overwrite the fence value and ignore the previous query issue.</p>

 <p>If the call to <i>IssueQuery</i> requires the driver to return data, the driver should insert a graphics processing unit (GPU) instruction to write the required data to an allocation.
 In the call to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-getquerydata.md">GetQueryData</a> function, the driver should typically lock the allocation and return the appropriate data.</p>

-<p> The user-mode display driver should set a fence value and store the fence value in the driver's private query structure.
-The user-mode display driver implements the query by using a fence.
-If the <i>IssueQuery</i> function is called on a query again before a previous query issue completes, the driver should overwrite the fence value and ignore the previous query issue.</p>

-<p>If the call to <i>IssueQuery</i> requires the driver to return data, the driver should insert a graphics processing unit (GPU) instruction to write the required data to an allocation.
-In the call to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-getquerydata.md">GetQueryData</a> function, the driver should typically lock the allocation and return the appropriate data.</p>